ankibues/ankibues.github.io/content/About.md

 ---

-With over 4 years experience in scientific computing followed by 2 years in Tech industry, Ankit builds software at [BhandLab](https://github.com/BhandLab) and provide consultancy to businesses for relevant technical problems.
+With over 4 years of experience in academic research, teaching and scientific computing followed by 2 years in educational technology industry, Ankit builds educational software at [BhandLab](https://github.com/BhandLab) and provides consultancy to businesses for relevant technical problems.

+With background in both academic teaching and employee training, he is passionate about creating novel learning experiences using technology.

 He comes from Lucknow, India, where he spent most of his childhood.
 After completing his undergraduate degree in Engineering from [Indian Institute of Technology Roorkee](https://www.iitr.ac.in/), he moved to Canada in 2016 for his PhD program at [Western University](https://www.uwo.ca/).

 Following his graduation, he switched to tech industry to solve real-world problems using software solutions.

-In his free time, Ankit likes dabbling with guitar, writing poetry, philosophical prose, short stories, and sketching manga drawings.
+In his free time, Ankit tutors grade-school students, writes poetry, philosophical prose and short stories, and loves to sketch manga drawings.